Ahmadiyya in the United States: The Moslem Sunrise

 In the summer of 1921, Sadiq founded the first Islamic magazine in the United States, The Moslem Sunrise and published it quarterly, with its first issue being released on July 21, 1921.
 The cover of each issue displayed a sunrise over the North American continent, perhaps insinuating the rise of the Islam in the United States and a prophetic symbolism of a saying of the Islamic Prophet Muhammad, which stated "In the Latter Days, the sun shall rise from the West."
 In just the first quarter, 646 requests were received and roughly 2,000 packages were sent.
 Approximately 500 copies of the publication were sent to Masonic lodges and 1,000 copies of Ahmadiyya literature, including copies of the publication, were mailed to libraries across the country.
 The recipients included several contemporary celebrities such as Henry Ford, Thomas Edison and the then President of the United States, Warren Harding.

 As a consequence of colonization of Muslim lands, and thus the rising contact with the Muslim world, Islam was becoming an increasing victim of criticism from the American media.
 Sadiq, and the American Ahmadiyya Muslim Community utilized The Moslem Sunrise as a tool to defend Islam and the Quran against Christian polemics.
 Recognizing racial intolerance in the early 20th century America, Sadiq also popularized the Islamic quality for inter-racial harmony.
 The publication had a profound influence on African American-Islam relations, including the early development of the Nation of Islam and the Moorish Science Temple.
 On the other hand, the publication strained Sadiq's relationship with mainstream American Protestant Christianity and the American media.
-Whilst discussing the Detroit race riot of 1943, the magazine would describe the situation as a "dark blot in the country's good name."
+While discussing the Detroit race riot of 1943, the magazine would describe the situation as a "dark blot in the country's good name."
 Roughly five years later, in 1948, the magazine documented 13,600 churches belonging to Presbyterian, Lutheran and Unitarian Christian denominations and concluded that only 1,331 had "colored members."
 When Sadiq arrived in the country, he envisioned a multi-racial movement and inter-religious harmony with the dominant Protestant communities in America.
 However, many white Protestants of that period, with whom Sadiq came into contact with, as Sadiq later realized, were unwilling to work towards the Ahmadi Muslim ideal of an American society.
 Consequently, the American Ahmadi missionary activity shifted more towards the African American populations.